anataliocs/prediction-market-dapp-example/README.md

 # Asset Operations

 Provides balance fetching, transferring and ctf utilities as an abstract contract.
-Implements both the `IAssetOperations` and `IAssets` interface.

 ## `_getBalance`